the1lab/1lab/src/Cat/CartesianClosed/Lambda.lagda.md

 programming language very strongly associated with [Cartesian closed categories].
-In this module, we define the syntax for STLC with base types, and inhabitants of these, given by the objects and morphisms of an arbitrary CCC.
+In this module, we define the syntax for STLC with base types, and inhabitants of these, given by the objects and morphisms of an arbitrary CCC $\cC$.
 This syntax can be used to _reflect_ morphisms of a CCC, making the "structural" morphisms explicit.
-We then build a _normalisation_ procedure, which can be used to effectively compare morphisms in the CCC.
+We then build a _normalisation_ procedure, which can be used to effectively compare morphisms in $\cC$.

 [Cartesian closed categories]: Cat.Diagram.Exponential.html